StoneOrbits/VortexEngine/docs/led_selection.md

 ## Demonstration of LED Selection

 Below is a simple demonstration of how LED selection works.
 The flashing squares represent the LEDs on your device.
-You can click the "Next LED" button to move the selection to the next LED or all LEDs.
+You can click the "Next LED" button to move the selection to the next LED.

 <div id="led-container">
   <div class="led" id="led-1"></div>